peter9teufel/raspmedia/README.md

 RaspMedia Player provides digital signage using image slideshows, videos or a combination of both.
 All media files can be easily copied to the player using the RaspMedia Control Desktop application.
 A second desktop application called *RaspMedia Copy Tool* (only available for Windows by now) allows an even more easy way to send mediafiles (currently only images with Copy Tool) to the RaspMedia Player, see description below.
 The RaspMedia Player is intended as a complete standalone digital signage player.
 All configuration and media copying can be done over the network without the need to directly access the player, which makes it suitable for screens with less accessibility (e.g. outdoor cabinets etc.).
 The RaspMedia Control Desktop Application needs no further configuration, it automatically detects all players in the local network within seconds.
-The RaspMedia Player currently has to be connected via Ethernet.
-Future steps will include WiFi settings that can be done in the Desktop Application while connected via Ethernet to allow further access, configuration and data manipulation on the player over WiFi.
+The RaspMedia Player can be configured over Ethernet or WiFi using a suitable WiFi USB Dongle (e.g. Asus N10).
+To setup WiFi the player has to be connected over Ethernet first to send suitable WiFi configurations using the desktop application.

 ##Installation##
-Setting up a RaspMedia player is easy, the complete installation on the raspberry pi is done using a installation script, the desktop software is written in python and can be simply compiled to an executable with pyinstaller using the provided *.spec file.
+Setting up a RaspMedia player is easy, the complete installation on the raspberry pi is done using a installation script, the desktop software is written in python and can be simply compiled to an executable with pyinstaller using the provided build scripts.

 ###Installation Raspberry Pi###
 To prepare a fresh Raspberry Pi Raspbian setup you can run prepare_raspbian.sh which will prompt you for a new user password, set the gpu memory split and expand the filesystem.